Museum Artifact: Chicago Cubs "Pennant Fever" 7-inch Record, 1969

 Part II: The Team Wasn't the Only Thing Pressing

-With the mixing and mastering of the recording done (presumably in about five minutes), the tapes of “Pennant Fever” and “Slide” were zapped back to Chicago, where they were turned into 7” vinyl discs at Chess’s new on-site “Ter-Mar” pressing plant (a play on the names of Leonard Chess’s sons Terry and Marshall).
+With the mixing and mastering of the recording done (presumably in about five minutes), the tapes of “Pennant Fever” and “Slide” were zapped back to Chicago, where they were turned into 7” vinyl discs at Chess’s new on-site “Ter-Mar” pressing plant (a play on the names of Phil Chess’s son Terry and Leonard's son Marshall).

 Part of the reason the Chess Producing Corp belongs in the Made In Chicago Museum is that their operation extended far beyond their famous recording studio.
 By the late ‘60s, after the company relocated to its final headquarters at 320 E. 21st Street, virtually every aspect of record making was handled in that one facility—producing, editing, pressing, photography, liner notes, printing, packaging, shrink wrapping, shipping, etc. It was very much a factory atmosphere.